jcisio/tabulous.js/README.md

 This is a fork of Tabulous.js, which is much simpler:

 * All options and customized CSS are removed.
-* Tabs are now based on order.
-They are no longer required to have IDs.
+* No need to declare tabs, they are automatically built.

 #### ..:: Demo
 For a demo visit http://git.aaronlumsden.com/tabulous.js/